 Another giveaway is, yet again, the National Theatre there in the background.

 So how about some vampire brides leaping around Charles Bridge?

 This one is harder to spot, but it’s another CGI-disguised shot.
 This is from The League of Extraordinary Gentlemen, and it’s supposed to be the Reform Club in London (famous as the place where Phileas Fogg started his journey in Around the World in 80 Days).

-Again though, if you’ve been on the Prague Castle After Dark tour, you should know this building.
+Again though, if you’ve been on the Alchemy & Mysteries of Prague Castle tour, you should know this building.
 This is the Rudolfinum concert hall on the banks of the Vltava.

 The composite shot has edited out the river, Manes Bridge and Prague Castle, making it look as if the street continues, but then they use the actual building a few shots later.

 So if you go on the Castle Tour and stop to have a look at the Rudolfinum, you could be standing on the exact same spot as Sean Connery!